andrewsui/tgc07-project03/README.md

 ## Database Design
 The ER diagram for this project's database can be viewed [here](report/erd.png)

+Three MongoDB collections were used:
+1. Users
+2. Categories - sub-categories were embedded in documents of the categories collection
+3. Threads (Reviews) - comments were embedded in documents of the threads collection

 ### Sample MongoDB documents
 Sample database document for user:
 ```